Big Pit, Beacons & Books

 Blaenavon World Heritage Centre

 The Blaenavon World Heritage Centre is located in the former St. Peter’s School.
 The school was built in 1816 by Sarah Hopkins in memory of her brother, the Ironmaster, Samuel Hopkins.
 It was one of the earliest purpose built schools in Wales to be established by an industrial employer for the benefit of the children of the workers.
-Work began on restoring the building early in 2005.
+Work began on restoring the building in early 2005.
 The centre was opened by Rt.
-Hon Rhodri Morgan, First Minister for Wales.
+Hon Rhodri Morgam, First Minister for Wales.

 The Blaenavon Ironworks